What is Humanistic Counselling /Therapy?

 What is the existential approach?

 I am influenced by existential philosophy which may come through in our sessions together.
-By this, I think that as well as becoming aware of our own personal stories and difficulties, it is also important to acknowledge that there is often an underlying distress that comes from the nature of the human condition and living in society.
-Existentialism is concerned with the givens of existence; namely, freedom, responsibility, isolation, meaning and death.
+By this, I think that as well as becoming aware of our own personal stories and difficulties, it is also important to acknowledge that there is often underlying distress that comes from the nature of the human condition and living in society.
+Existentialism is concerned with the givens of existence; freedom, responsibility, isolation, meaning and death.

 If I agree to go ahead, then what?

-We will agree a set time weekly to meet.
-It is important to find a time that we can both commit to regularly and you decide initially if you want to agree to a certain number of weeks, such as six or twelve, or if you wish it to be more open ended.
+We will agree on a set time weekly to meet.
+It is important to find a time that we can both commit to regularly and you decide initially if you want to agree to a certain number of weeks, such as six or twelve, or if you wish it to be more open-ended.
 I am aware that for some people who work shifts, it can be difficult to commit to a regular slot, and am happy to accommodate this if it is possible.